When structural damage threatened an 18th century farmhouse’s renovation, faux played a key role in saving the day.

-“It didn’t come up in the inspection,” Brett writes, “but there was some major structural damage with the beams that make up the roof of the kitchen.”
+“It didn’t come up in the inspection,” Brett writes, “but there was some major structural damage with the beams that made up the roof of the kitchen.”
 Due to the age and complexity of the house, fixing the issue using real wood and timber would have essentially required gutting the entire house – “essentially rebuilding it.”

 After long negotiations with building code officials, and the local historical society, a compromise was reached.

 “We were able to replace part of the structural frame of the house with steel beams,” Brett explains.
 “They would be enough to make sure the house kept standing for another two hundred and seventy years – but it presented a problem.”

 The narrow steel beams, while strong, replaced the beautiful exposed wooden beams in the kitchen of the old house.

 “I didn’t know what to do,” Brett writes.
 “They were part of the reason we fell in love with the house in the first place; and an essential part of the historic “look” we were going for.

 Options for replacing those beams were limited.
 Real timber would have been not just expensive, but difficult to install given the already difficult structural issues with the home.
 Going without would have looked horrible – and seriously hurt the property value.
 “We would have struggled to break even on the home,” Brett admits.

 “In the end, my wife discovered your products – and it looked like we had a solution.”

 Lightweight and easy to install, faux beams offered a way to give the illusion of real exposed beams without the cost or difficulty of installing the real thing: “And they look amazing – practically indistinguishable from the real thing.”